-In the light of the above mandate and responsibilities prescribed by institutions vision and mission, SDG-4, NEP - 2020, NAAC, NIRF to the autonomous HEIs, need to customize, design and re-orient their academic and research administration in tune with the policies of above bodies, our insitution is no exception.
+In the light of the above mandate and responsibilities prescribed by institution's vision and mission, SDG-4, NEP - 2020, NAAC, NIRF to the autonomous HEIs, to meet the expectations of industries, students, Government and in tune with the APSCHE's revised and new P.G Curricular framework we need to customize, design and re-orient our academic and research administration.

-Hence, the Chairmen of U.G and P.G Boards of Studies of various Departments are requested to make necessary arrangements for the conduct of the meetings on 31 August 2023.
-They are further requested to prepare curricula and extracurricular activities and devise suitable evaluation system keeping in mind above recommendations to make students a wholesome personality and a 21st century student capable of facing challenges, adaptive to changes, creative and innovative.
+Hence, the Chairmen of U.G and P.G Boards of Studies of various Departments are requested to make necessary arrangements for the conduct of the meetings in the Third week of April 2024.
+They are further requested to prepare curricula and extracurricular activities and devise suitable evaluation system keeping in mind above recommendations to make students a wholesome personality.

 Further, the Chairman of the each BOS, in association with the IQAC coordinator, preceding the BOS meeting, is requested to prescribe benchmarking, quality initiatives in pedagogy and learning; in design of curriculum (with 20% change) and optimum utilization of existing human, physical and ICT resources and adopt resolutions to the extent of benchmarks (As per SOP given in Annexure - I).
-Further, as the regular attendance of students to the classes is a deciding factor in enhancement of quality in learning, a minimum attendance of 60% for I mid-term examination, 75% for II mid-term examination under CIA component shall be the benchmark for attendance and it shall be approved in the BOS.
-The Chairmen are also requested to approve the new programmes to be introduced for 2023-24, if any, number of certificate courses, their frequency, Bloom 's- Taxonomy based evaluation system for effective learning outcomes as per the Annexure - I.
+Further, as the regular attendance of students to the classes is a deciding factor in enhancement of quality in learning, a minimum attendance of 75% for I & II mid-term examinations under CIA component shall be the benchmark for attendance and it shall be approved in the BOS.
+The Chairmen are also requested to approve the new programmes to be introduced for 2024-25, if any, number of certificate courses, their frequency, Bloom 's-Taxonomy based evaluation system for effective learning outcomes as per the Annexure - I.